IamSnowLeopard/mitmern.github.io/BusRoute/README.md

 2. Open busroute.html in a web browser to run the application
 3. Click "GitHub Repo" to access the repository

+## Roadmap to future improvements:
+1. Display the routeID directly in the arrow
+2. Enable user to select specific route

 ## Support:
 Reach out: https://www.linkedin.com/in/rahmat-m-05893b25/